oVirt/ovirt-site/source/uncategorized/meetings.html.md

 #### Weekly project sync meeting

-This is the agenda for the 2012-09-19 meeting:
+This is the agenda for the 2012-10-22 meeting:

-*   Status of Next Release (Feature Planning)
+*   Status of Next Release (Feature Status)
 *   Sub-project reports (engine, vdsm, node, infra)
-*   Workshops
+*   Workshop Report

 ### Meeting Time and Place